Ecommerce design with WordPress and WooCommerce

 - “Display Options” is where you can customize the CSS (cascading style sheet) but at this point in time, we recommend you use a standard “theme stylesheet” in order to save time.
 In this section, however, we do recommend that you select “display bread crumbs” so that your visitors can easily determine where they are on your website at any time.
 Everything else you can leave just as the default.

 - So now we have done the “general settings”, “styling options” and now we are going to work on the “background”.
 For this demonstration we are going to use all white.
 You can also use a background image, you can do that here.
-You can customize how this looks then click to save changes.
+Customize how this looks then click to save changes.
 You can change the color of the links on the website, the hover color of hyperlinks, and typography section lets you choose the text of your website — the style, color and font size.
 Pretty much everything can be customized here in the typography section.

 - In the “Homepage Layout” we recommend leaving everything as the default.
 In the “Homepage Featured Products” you can change that to anything but we recommend showing four.
 Then “Homepage Recent Product Entries” we recommend setting that to two.